ElAbdelali/TrackItLoseIt/README.md

 - **Daily Weight Input and Visualization**: Users can record their weight daily, and the application visually represents this data using Chart.js.
 The graphical representation allows users to monitor their weight loss or gain over time.
 - **Daily Log Notes**: Users can input daily notes, including details such as weigh-ins, workouts, and food consumed.
 This feature encourages users to maintain a holistic view of their health and fitness routines.
 - **Access to Spoonacular Web API**: The application integrates with the Spoonacular Web API, allowing users to search for calorie-specific recipes.
 This feature helps users discover new, healthy recipes and incorporate them into their meal plans.
+- **Ability to Favorite/Delete Favorited Recipes**: The application allows easy reference to favorited recipes, their ingredients, and recipe instructions.
+Users can also utilize the delete favorite button to remove used recipes.

 ## Tech Stack
 Category | Tech